OSU-HPCC/publications/README.md

 ## Introduction

 These are the files used for tracking and generating a formatted list of publications facilitated by OSU HPCC.
-Publications are stored in Bibtex format in `pubs.bib`.
+Publications are stored in Bibtex format in yearly `.bib` files.
 LaTeX is used to generate a document from `main.tex`.

 ## Usage